ehildt/ACAP/README.md

 <h2>Docker</h2>

 1. Install pnpm `npm i -g pnpm`.
+2. Install the dependencies `pnpm install`.
-2. Run Docker `docker compose up`.
+3. Run Docker `docker compose up`.

 <h2>CLI</h2>

-We recommend utilizing [lerna](https://lerna.js.org/), as it streamlines the execution of tests, linting processes, and script initialization, resulting in improved efficiency and ease of use.
+We recommend utilizing [pnpm](https://pnpm.io/), as it streamlines the execution of tests, linting processes, and script initialization, resulting in improved efficiency and ease of use.

-- Install lerna `npm i -g lerna`.
-- Run commands from the project root:
 - Install pnpm `npm i -g pnpm`.
-  - Install the dependencies from the root directory `pnpm install`.
+- Install the dependencies `pnpm install`.
-  - Run `lerna run start:dev` (make sure all the required services are up).
+- Run `pnpm run -r start:dev`

+> Make sure all the required services aka databases etc are up and running.
 > If you ran docker previously, then you most likely will get an error compiling the dist folders.
-To remedy this error simply remove those folders in every workspace.
+> Simply `sudo rm -rf` those folders in every workspace.

 You can run storybook explicitly or execute tests in parallel:

-- Storybook `lerna run storybook --scope frontend`
+- Storybook `pnpm run --filter frontend storybook`
-- Run tests parallel in all workspaces `lerna run test`.
+- Run tests parallel in all workspaces `pnpm run -r test`.

 <h2>Config</h2>